Reading time: 5 minutes

 What are annuities?

-Depending on the type of annuity you purchase, they provide guaranteed regular payments for either the fixed term you select, or for the rest of your life.
+Depending on the type of annuity you purchase, they can be used to provide guaranteed regular payments for either a fixed term of your choice, or for the rest of your life.

-Indeed, one of the key attractions of annuities is they provide a guaranteed income, regardless of how investment markets are performing.
+With investment market volatility once again an issue for retirees, annuities could provide a useful solution.
+One of their key benefits is they provide a guaranteed income, regardless of how investment markets are performing.
 The payment you receive is locked in when you purchase the annuity and remains the same regardless of what happens with investment returns.

 If you like the idea of receiving a regular pay cheque in return for investing a lump sum during your retirement, an annuity could be a sensible choice to explore.